slitcch/slitcch.github.io/index.markdown

 title: home
 ---

 hello I am moses.
-I made this websot so I can put stuff here when I want to put stuff somewhere. am a transhumanist catgirl in VR when I have time, I like the idea of going to space and I think we should keep making technology better.
+I made this websot so I can put stuff here when I want to put stuff somewhere. i am vegetarianish most of the time, it feels like killing animals for food is unnecessary at this point. also am a transhumanist catgirl in VR when I have time, I like the idea of going to space and I think we should keep making technology better.

 some other interests follow: